from 533€

 Using a combination of lectures, meditations, consultations and community projects, further your awareness of mental health in a new culture.

 As a mental health volunteer in Sri Lanka, you can gain psychology work experience and learn about mental health in the developing world.
 This program is designed for those currently studying in the field of psychology or mental health.
-Meanwhile, providing an opportunity to gain insight and ...
+Meanwhile, it provides an opportunity to gain insight and ...

 About the program

-The Sri Lanka volunteer program is based mainly in the Galle District.
-This was one of the worst affected regions from the 2004 Boxing Day Tsunami and to this day today has left a lasting impact both physically and mentally on Sri Lankan people.
-Our mental health project in Sri Lanka is considered one of the best volunteer abroad programs.
+The Sri Lanka volunteer program is based predominately in the Galle District.
+However, some placement opportunities also extend further afield to the Colombo region.
+Our mental health project in Sri Lanka is considered one of the most varied volunteering abroad programs.

-Balapitiya Government Base Hospital - As a mental health volunteer in Sri Lanka, you will spend time shadowing and observing mental health doctors in a hospital setting.
+Government Base Hospital - As a mental health volunteer in Sri Lanka, you will spend time observing mental health counsellors in a hospital setting.
 This will be during consultation periods with in-ward and out-ward patients at government hospital clinics.
-You may encounter various forms of mental health disorders and conditions.
+Examples will include shadowing speech therapists and art therapy sessions.

 When in the hospital setting, the doctor will aim to translate and explain as much as possible to participants whilst the consultation with the patient is taking place.
 They will speak good English so should be able to debrief and receive questions from you accordingly.
 It is important for participants to be flexible in the environment they are in and appreciate that a doctor’s schedule is busy.
 Therefore, the doctor may not be able to translate and explain to you each patient consultation.

-National Council for Mental Health - Part of your placement will be at the National Council for Mental Health.
-This serves as a “half-way home” treatment centre to integrate those with mental illness back into society.
-Each mental health volunteer in Sri Lanka will be able to partake and observe their daily schedule of activities or consultations, depending on the available timetable.
+Rehabilitation Centre - Part of your placement will be based at Sithniwana Rehabilitation Centre.
+This serves as a treatment and support centre to integrate those with mental illness back into society.
+Each mental health volunteer in Sri Lanka will be able to partake in and observe their daily schedule of activities or consultations, depending on the available timetable.

-Located close to Colombo, this is a weekly placement that is one of the highlights of the mental health experience.
-The NCMH is very much a forward-thinking framework, which is all about rehabilitation for the patients and providing a wide range of occupational therapies.
+Located around 1 hour from Ambalangoda, this is a weekly placement that is one of the highlights of the mental health experience.
+The Rehabilitation Centre is very much a forward-thinking framework, which is all about rehabilitation for the patients and providing a wide range of occupational therapies.
 Moreover, the long term goal is for patients at the home to return back into mainstream society without relapsing.
-The setting is mostly home to adults and has a team of nurses to support the day to day running and support at the halfway home.
+The setting is mostly home to adults and has a team of nurses and support staff to manage the daily schedule.

 On an ad hoc basis, you may also be invited to attend additional mental health events and workshops.
 For example, visits to alcohol and drugs information centres and learning about the impact they can have on the wellbeing of Sri Lanka people.
-It is usually quite rare that these opportunities become available, but if they do our local team are on hand to provide such opportunities for you.
+Additionally, visiting a suicide prevention centre as volunteers enjoy a 2 hour workshop about Sri Lanka’s suicide prevention procedure.
+It is usually quite rare that these opportunities become available, but if they do our local team is on hand to provide such opportunities for you.

 We are able to support students who would like to join our mental health & psychology program as part of an elective or university placement.
 Please contact a member of our team to discuss this in detail.